Robber Guns Down Gas Station Attendant In Lancaster

 The shooting took place at 8:23 p.m. at a 76 gas station located at 505 W Ave.
 J.

-Los Angeles County Sheriff’s deputies arrived to find the man dead at the scene.
-His name was not released.
+Los Angeles County Sheriff’s deputies arrived to find 30-year-old Sean Searcy dead at the scene.

+“The suspect entered the business and shot the victim, who was an employee, in what detectives believe to be an armed robbery,” a sheriff’s statement said.

+The suspect was described as a white man with a thin build, who wore a purple pattern face mask or face covering, a black hooded sweatshirt, and dark blue pants.

 No customers were inside at the time of the robbery, the sheriff’s department said.